Optimal H\"older Continuity and Hitting Probabilities for SPDEs with Rough Fractional Noises: Introduction and Main Results

-Many authors consider the sample path H\"older continuity for the solutions of SHE and SWE driven by temporally white and spatially homogeneous colored noise; see e.g. \cite{DF98, DS05, DS09, HHN14, HLN12, HNS11, SS02} and references therein.
-In the case of SHE over $\R^d$, assuming that the spectral measure $\tilde\mu$ of the noise satisfies
+The sample-path H\"older continuity for the solutions of SHE and SWE driven by temporally white and spatially homogeneous colored noise has been well studied when $\tilde\Gamma=\F\mu$ is a non-negative tempered measure.
+For instance, the authors in \cite{SS02} study the H\"older continuity properties of SHE over $\R^m$, $m\ge 1$ assuming that in \eqref{rkhs-w}, $\tilde\Gamma=\F\mu$ is a non-negative tempered measure and the spectral measure $\mu$ of the noise satisfies